 During the Turkish occupation, Eger became the seat of a vilayet which is an Ottoman domain including several sanjaks.
 Churches were converted into mosques, the castle rebuilt, and other structures erected, including public baths and minarets.
 It was the northernmost city of the Ottoman Empire where one could see a minaret.
 The castle of Eger was starved into surrender by the Christian army led by Charles of Lorraine in 1687 after the castle of Buda had been retaken in 1686.
 Eger was relieved from Turkish rule in December 1687.

-Although the reoccupation was effected by a siege (which starved out the defenders) and not by a bombardment, the town fell into a very poor state.
+Although the reoccupation was done by a siege (which starved out the defenders) and not by a bombardment, the town fell into a very poor state.
 According to the records, there were only 413 houses in the area within the town walls which were habitable and most of these were occupied by leftover Turkish families.
 The first writer of note to draw on the story was the Hungarian renaissance poet and musician Tinódi Lantos Sebestyén (c.
 1510–1556), whose account may have come partly from eyewitnesses.
 The siege can also be read in English because in the 19th century there was a Hungarian writer, Gárdonyi Géza, who wrote his novel, „Eclipse of the Crescent Moon”.

 In the 1960s a famous film was made about this siege in Hungary but as I have heard fake news that they are working on a new version in Hollywood now.
 I doubt there would be a new movie soon.
 Eger has become an emblem of national defense, a symbol of patriotic heroism, and the superiority of a national army over an unmotivated foreign mercenary force.